New iPad Mini release date, price, news and features

 At the bottom edge of the tablet you'll find two speakers - these are stereo - and between them is a Lightning cable connector for data transfer and charging up your tablet's battery.

 That's notable as the company used a USB-C connector for the latest series of iPad Pro models.
-On the right hand edge, you'll find volume buttons and a SIM tray is you've gone for a cellular version of the tablet.
+On the right hand edge, you'll find volume buttons, along with a SIM tray if you've gone for a cellular version of the tablet.

-You've got three colors to choose from for the new iPad Mini; Silver, Space Gray and Gold.
+You've got three colors to choose from for the new iPad Mini, namely Silver, Space Gray and Gold.

 New iPad Mini screen

-It's a miniature iPad, so you're getting a smaller screen than the company's offers on its Pro line up of slates.
-It's a 7.9-inch Retina display with a resolution of 2048 x 1536.
+This is a miniature iPad, so you're getting a smaller screen than the company offers on its Pro range of slates.
+It's a 7.9-inch Retina Display with a resolution of 2048 x 1536.

-It's a True Tone display that has 500 nits when it comes to brightness.
-It should be a screen that rivals the likes of the other iPads in Apple's range, especially considering it has 326 pixels per inch.
+It's a True Tone display that can reach up to 500 nits of brightness.
+This should be a screen that rivals the other iPads in Apple's range, especially considering it has 326 pixels per inch.

 The tablet also supports Apple's stylus, and this is the first small screen tablet from the company to do that.
-It'll only support the original Apple Pencil, and not the company's latest wireless charging stylus.
+It will only support the original Apple Pencil though, not the company's latest wireless charging stylus.

 New iPad Mini camera and battery